ibm-watson-data-lab/cloudant-food-tracker/README.md

 ### Install CocoaPods on your Mac

 The CocoaPods web site has an excellent page, [Getting Started][cocoapods-getting-started], which covers intalling and upgrading.
-For your purposes, we will use the most simple, using the command-line `gem` program.
+For your purposes, you will use the most simple, using the command-line `gem` program.

 **To install CocoaPods**